nodesource/ah-prune/README.md

 - `@param {Map.<Object>} opts.activities` the activities to be pruned
 - `@param {Set.<String>} opts.prune` if supplied all activities of types supplied in the Set are removed
 - `@param {Set.<String>} opts.keep` if supplied all activities of types NOT supplied in the Set are removed
+- `@param {Boolean} opts.copy` if set, the activities are cloned before modification, otherwise they are modified in place, default: `true`
 - `@return {Map.<Object>}` the pruned activities

 ## License